-Understanding the inherent value of setting achievable short and long-term goals that align with the needs of your business is essential.
+It's essential to set achievable short- and long-term goals that align with the needs of your business.
 Think about where you see your business in a month, in a year, in five years, and so on.
 Your goals comprise the road map that defines the future of your business.

-One of the main goals of IT service management to implement people, process, and technology in order to deliver valuable, business aligned services to your customers.
+One of the main goals of ITSM is to implement the right people, process, and technology so you can deliver business-aligned services to your customers.
 In order to achieve this goal, you may, for example, make incremental improvements to staffing or technology.
 Or you may take on major process overhauls.
 Start by defining your long-term goals, and then pave the way to achieving those goals by setting short-term objectives.
 Using the SMART model (Specific, Measurable, Actionable, Relevant, and Time-Bound) will help you achieve quick and quality wins along the way.

 SMART goals are:

-- Measurable - Establish tangible metrics to measure progress.
+- Measurable.
+Goals establish tangible metrics to measure progress.

-- Relevant - Set goals that you are prepared and able to achieve using your and your team’s skills and resources
+- Relevant.
+Set goals you are and your team are capable of achieving, given the available skills and resources

-With all goals and objectives, it is important to identify the measurements and key performance indicators (KPIs) that will be used to demonstrate progress and success.
+With all goals and objectives, it is important to identify the measurements and key performance indicators (KPIs) that you will use to demonstrate progress and success.
 Clearly defined and well-communicated goals help employees and leaders understand IT’s intentions and forestall resistance to pending change.